A Course in Miracles Lesson 197

 God blesses every gift you give to Him, and every gift is given Him, because it can be given only to yourself.
 And what belongs to God must be His own (W-pI.197.5:1-2).

 But in order to know this, we have to be kind and generous without any thought of return.
 We have to decline to attack and instead commit to cooperating with our brothers and sisters.
+Not upon expectation of some return or some other form of bargaining.
+Just because we are ready to accept on faith that love – inclusion without exception, giving without condition – reflects what we are in truth.
 Only then will we remember the “never-ending joy” that is our inheritance as God’s children (W-pI.197.5:3).

 No suggestion is made that this is easy; on the contrary, the reason the Course exists and is in our lives is because it is not easy.

-So the work is to be grateful and to serve others and, when we notice that we are doing this because we want praise, or social status, or some other benefit, then we just want to shrug and say, “there goes ego again.”
+So the work is to be grateful and to serve others and, when we notice that we are doing this because we want praise or social status or some other benefit, then we just shrug and say, “there goes ego again.”

 It’s not a big deal.
 In fact, just noticing it as it happens is restorative.
 Noticing it means noticing its effects, and noticing its effects means noticing we don’t want those effects.
-We take the Thetfordian step – there must be another way.
+It is at that juncture that we take the Thetfordian step – there must be another way.

 And, indeed, that way is inevitable.